PRX/www.radiotopia.fm/README.md

 They do not handle `https` traffic.

-#### radiotopia.fm
+#### www.radiotopia.fm

-In order to support TLS for `www.radiotopia.fm`, which is not natively possible with GitHub Pages, the site is run through a CloudFront distribution that does support TLS.

-The DNS record for `www.radiotopia.fm` is aliased to a CloudFront distribution which has `prx.github.io/www.radiotopia.fm` as it's origin.
-Use of the `github.io` domain (as opposed to a custom `CNAME`) allows the connection between the CDN and the origin to be secure (which is enforced with the `HTTPS Only` _origin protocol policy_).

-The `Redirect HTTP to HTTPS` _viewer protocol policy_ of the CloudFront distribution `301` redirects `http://www.radiotopia.fm` to `https`.
+The CloudFront distribution for `www.radiotopia.fm` uses the `www.radiotopia.fm` S3 bucket as its origin.
+It enforces the `Redirect HTTP to HTTPS` _viewer protocol policy_, so all traffic to the site is secure.

-A similar setup is used for `radio.radiotopia.fm`.

-In order to properly handle requests to `http://radiotopia.fm` and `https://radiotopia.fm` a `radiotopia.fm` S3 bucket with a redirection policy exists.
-The bucket **cannot** be aliased directly, since `https` connections would fail.
+In order to properly handle requests to the apex domain `http://radiotopia.fm` and `https://radiotopia.fm` a `radiotopia.fm` S3 bucket with a redirection policy exists.
+The bucket **cannot** be aliased directly, since `https` connections would fail (a limitation of S3 static site hosting).
 Instead, a CloudFront distribution with a certificate for `radiotopia.fm` is used, whose origin is the S3 bucket.
 It must be configured to use the _static website_ URL for the bucket, with an _origin protocol policy_ of `HTTP Only`.
 This is a limitation of how CloudFront and S3 interact.

 ### Paths